inspec/inspec-aws/docs/resources/aws_transit_gateway_connect.md

 `transit_gateway_attachment_id` _(required)_

-The transit_gateway_attachment_id is the ID of the Connect attachment.
+The ID of the transit gateway Connect attachment.

 For additional information, see the [AWS documentation on AWS EC2 TransitGatewayConnect](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-transitgatewayconnect.html).